-The Fund will issue and redeem Shares at NAV only with APs and only in large blocks of 100,000 Shares (each block of Shares is called a "Creation Unit") or multiples thereof ("Creation Unit Aggregations"), generally in exchange for the deposit or delivery of a basket of securities.
-However, the Fund also reserves the right to permit or require Creation Units to be issued in exchange for cash.
+The Fund issues and redeems Shares at NAV only with APs and only in large blocks of 100,000 Shares (each block of Shares is called a "Creation Unit") or multiples thereof ("Creation Unit Aggregations"), generally in exchange for the deposit or delivery of cash.
+However, the Fund also reserves the right to permit or require Creation Units to be issued in exchange for a basket of securities.
 Except when aggregated in Creation Units, the Shares are not redeemable securities of the Fund.